Carbon Capture and Storage: From Global Cycles to Global Solutionsby Eric H. Oelkers1 and Sigurdur R. Gislason1

 doi: 10.7185/geochempersp.12.2 | Volume 12, Number 2 (pages 179-349)

-This issue will soon be mailed to EAG members who opted to receive a print copy.
+This issue has now been mailed to EAG members who opted to receive a print copy.

-EAG members: to check your selection and see if you will receive a print copy, please login to the EAG membership platform, then in the top right corner, click on Settings, and then on Postal Communications.
+EAG members: to check if you opted to receive a print copy, please login to the EAG membership platform, then in the top right corner, click on Settings, and then on Postal Communications.

 Not a member yet?
 Join here